 Motor Function: Older people have trouble getting in and out of their cars.
-Their grip on the steering wheel, ability to slam the brakes or turn the head to look sideways or backwards is limited because of muscular weakness and stiffness.
+Their grip on the steering wheel, the ability to slam the brakes or turn the head to look sideways or backward is limited because of muscular weakness and stiffness.

 Vision: Most people have declining vision with old age, frequently compounded by diseases like glaucoma, cataracts, macular degeneration and stroke.
 The elderly are generally more sensitive to changes in lightness and glare.